EICR Codes

 How to code observations on a condition report

-The coding of observations and non-compliance’s found during an Electrical Installation Condition Report EICR to the fixed wiring is a serious matter as an incorrectly coded observation could result in deeming an unsatisfactory installation as satisfactory.
+The coding of observations and non-compliance’s found during an Electrical Installation Condition Report (EICR) to the fixed wiring is a serious matter as an incorrectly coded observation could result in deeming an unsatisfactory installation as satisfactory.

 The person carrying out the inspection should have an in-depth knowledge of the current version of BS 7671 IET Wiring Regulations and Guidance Note 3 Inspection & Testing.
 Depending on the type of electrical installation other BS Standards and Approved Building Documents may also apply.